Wadsworth Chapel

-Wadsworth Chapel, also known as the Catholic-Protestant Chapels, is actually two separate chapels under one roof on the campus of the Dept. of Veterans Affairs Medical Center in West Los Angeles, California.
-The structure was built in 1900 and was closed in 1971 after being damaged in the 1971 Sylmar earthquake.
+Wadsworth Chapel, also known as the Catholic-Protestant Chapels, has two sanctuaries under one roof on the campus of the Dept. of Veterans Affairs Medical Center in West Los Angeles, California.
+The structure was built in 1900 and was closed in 1971 after being damaged in the Sylmar earthquake.
 It is the oldest building on Wilshire Boulevard and was listed in the National Register of Historic Places in 1972.
 The structure has fallen into a state of disrepair due to the lack of funds within the Dept. of Veterans Affairs to pay for the required repairs and renovation.

 Early history

-The 388 acre Dept. of Veterans Affairs Medical Center in West Los Angeles was deeded to the federal government in 1888 to build the Pacific Branch of the National Home for Disabled Volunteer Soldiers.
+The 388 acre Department of Veterans Affairs Medical Center in West Los Angeles was deeded to the federal government in 1888 to build the Pacific Branch of the National Home for Disabled Volunteer Soldiers.
 A series of Victorian dormitories were built in the 1890s, and Wadsworth Chapel was built in 1900 to provide a place of worship for the residents of the old soldiers’ home.